 What Is the Father Wound, and Who Does It Affect?

-The Father Wound refers to the emotional, mental, and psychological wounds that come from a dysfunctional, abusive, or neglectful father-child relationship.
+The Father Wound refers to the emotional, mental, and psychological wounds that come from a dysfunctional, abusive, or emotionally absent father-child relationship.

 It can develop due to a father being emotionally unavailable, overly critical, not providing any emotional needs, or only showing love when you performed well or achieved something.
 Significantly, this relationship can be driven by your father’s own upbringing, societal expectations, and untreated trauma, trickling through the generations.